-Wellesley College awards aid on the basis of demonstrated financial need.
+Wellesley College offers aid on the basis of demonstrated financial need.

 A family's ability to pay for college is measured through standardized methods of need analysis.
 The amount of financial aid that you are eligible to receive is equal to the difference between the cost of a Wellesley education and the calculated amount that your family can contribute.